 What was more impressive, though, was that even though unconsciously, I was using the same principles in my day to day work and activities!!!
 For example, when I was learning how to drive a car, every stimulus should be processed in order to execute.
 Now, that I’m in a state of unconscious competence! (according to the Four stages of competence model) for that skill (driving), a major part of driving a car for me (and for most drivers) operates in a flow-like state.

 A Talk About Productivity

-In this area, in the productivity area in particular, I find more and more myself, to implement these 2 basic principles (in accordance and support with the methodological/practical framework I use for my doing my work!).
+In this area, in the productivity area, in particular, I find more and more myself, to implement these 2 basic principles (in accordance and support with the methodological/practical framework I use for my doing my work!).

 Specifically, all the time it seems to me, that I employ the principles of:

-In that level it appears that all the major approaches (either it be martial arts, flow or productivity) share some common principles, all demanding, a similar level of attention and focus for their execution!
+In that level it appears that all the major approaches (either it is martial arts, flow or productivity) share some common principles, all demanding, a similar level of attention and focus for their execution!